jostmey/dkm/README.md

 ![alt text](artwork/data.png "Layout of data used in this study")

-10x Genomics has published a dataset of sequenced T-cell receptors labelled by interaction with disease particles, which are called antigens [(link)](https://www.10xgenomics.com/resources/application-notes/a-new-way-of-exploring-immunity-linking-highly-multiplexed-antigen-recognition-to-immune-repertoire-and-phenotype/).
-We refer to this as the antigen classification dataset.
-See the folder `antigen-classification-problem` for instructions to setup the dataset and fit a multinomial regression model augmented with DKM to solve the antigen classification problem.
+10x Genomics has published a dataset of sequenced T-cell receptor sequences labelled by interaction with disease particles, which are called antigens [(link)](https://www.10xgenomics.com/resources/application-notes/a-new-way-of-exploring-immunity-linking-highly-multiplexed-antigen-recognition-to-immune-repertoire-and-phenotype/).
+We refer to this as the antigen classification problem.
+To solve the antigen classification problem, we use DKM to classify the sequences.
+See the folder `antigen-classification-problem` details.

 Adaptive Biotechnologies has published a separate dataset of patients' sequenced T-cell receptors, which are called immune repertoires, labelled by those patients' CMV status [(link)](https://clients.adaptivebiotech.com/pub/emerson-2017-natgen).
-We refer to this as the repertoire classification dataset.
+We refer to this as the repertoire classification problem.
+To solve the repertoire classification problem, we use DKM to classify the set of sequences.
+See the folder `repertoire-classification-problem` for details.
-Training data is used to fit a model, validation data is used for model selection, and test data is for reporting results.
-All results on test data must be reported.
-See the folder `repertoire-classification-problem` for instructions to setup the dataset and fit a logistic regression model augmented with DKM to solve the repertoire classification problem.

 Training data is used to fit a model, validation data is used for model selection, and test data is for reporting results.
 We strictly adhered to this protocol, ensuring that we avoid a model selection bias during this study.